 A number of astrophotography control computers have hit the market over the past few years, with the Prima Luce Labs EAGLE Core becoming a household name.
 (Well, in my household anyway).

 The ASIair is another interesting computer control option, and another product I first saw mentioned at NEAF.
-The ASIair can autoguide, plate solve, and of course capture images.
+The ASIair can autoguide, plate solves, and of course capture images.
 It’s extremely small.

 What I found interesting about this option is that ZWO specifically mentions that the ASIair was designed for wide-field astrophotography.
 In all of their demos and product images, they show a compact APO refractor on a GoTo mount.